Medically reviewed by Drugs.com. Last updated on Sep 24, 2022.

-Serious skin reactions can occur with cefoperazone.
+Serious skin reactions (eg, Stevens-Johnson syndrome, toxic epidermal necrolysis, exfoliative dermatitis) can occur with cefoperazone.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or a skin rash, sores or ulcers on the skin, or fever or chills with cefoperazone.

-Cefoperazone injection may cause diarrhea, and in some cases it can be severe.
+Cefoperazone injection may cause diarrhea, and in some cases it can be severe and may occur 2 months or more after you stop receiving cefoperazone.
 Do not take any medicine or give medicine to your child to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

-Cefoperazone may cause bleeding problems, including hemorrhage.
+Cefoperazone may cause bleeding problems.
 Check with your doctor right away if you have any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, headache, dizziness, or weakness, pain, swelling, or discomfort in a joint, pinpoint red spots on your skin, unusual nosebleeds, or unusual vaginal bleeding that is heavier than normal.